-While the game was originally created by Japanese developer From Software, large parts of the remaster are rumoured to be handled by Polish Developer QLOC.
+While the game was originally created by Japanese developer From Software, large parts of the remaster was handled by Polish Developer QLOC.

 While remasters that are handed off to third-parties can make fans of the original game uneasy, this rumour is actually very promising.
 QLOC have an outstanding track record of porting and remastering games with their products often gaining a higher Metacritic score than the originals.

 The other bit of good news to be drawn from this rumour, is that if it’s true, From Software aren’t directing all their attention on the remaster which leaves their resources free to focus on their next project – which we are all rather excited to see come to light.

 Specifically, though, performance will be getting a significant boost across the board in the remaster.